 2 | Buses of the state company IETT

 The routes of the IETT buses to Istanbul New Airport are marked with the letter H at the beginning (for example: H-2).

-The cost for IETT buses is 7 Turkish liras.
+The cost for IETT buses ride is 15.34 Turkish liras.

 The IETT bus has about a dozen seats.
 The rest of the space is for standing passengers and luggage.